geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-02/meeting-transcript.md

 ### Chapters

-- **00:00:00 Introductions and NEW TINYCORP EMPLOYEE!!!** New intern Wpmed joins for WEBGPU work.
+- **00:00:00 Introductions and NEW TINYCORP EMPLOYEE!!!** New intern Wpmed joins for WebGPU work.

-- **00:01:30 Geohot's WEBGPU Plan** How to prevent "enshittification" of the AI internet.
+- **00:01:30 Geohot's WebGPU Plan** How to prevent "enshittification" of the AI internet.

-- **00:05:50 WEBGPU Benchmarks** Plans for WEBGPU performance tracking.
+- **00:05:50 WebGPU Benchmarks** Plans for WebGPU performance tracking.

 - **00:08:02 Testing and Performance Tracking** Setting up browser performance tests.